FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 	&& maskCheck(queryMasks[3], songMasks[3]);
 ```

-So we store pitch frequency masks for every songs in DB, and we compute masks for user played notes in real time.
+So we store pitch frequency masks for every song in DB, and we compute masks for user played notes in real-time.
-Then we can do a high performence music indexing.
+Then we can do a high-performance music indexing.

 Technically, we can encode these mask codes into 11 32-bits integers (88&times;4=32&times;11),
-ordered by from center to both sides (because center area has more 1s thasn margins usually).
+ordered by from center to both sides (because the center area has more 1s than margins usually).
 To reduce calculation, we exclude pure zeros in query mask codes before comparing, because zero mask won't sieve off any songs.
 And we can perform multiple passes for each query code, every pass is only performed on the rest songs after prior sifts.
-However, all above are suggestions, the algorithm details should depend on your hardware implementation and low-level APIs.
+However, all the above are suggestions, the algorithm details should depend on your hardware implementation and low-level APIs.

 Here is a live demo to illustrate how this work: